For those who miss dumplings and noodles, here ya go! Only took me 4 years to develop these! This one’s for you Dano! :)

 VARIATION: Add 1-2 T. finely chopped parsley to the dry ingredients

 DIRECTIONS: Beat the egg in a small bowl with a fork.
 Add the water and beat until well blended.
 On a paper plate or in another bowl, mix the dry ingredients well.
 Slowly sprinkle the dry ingredients into the wet, stirring with a fork or whisk.
 Switching to a rubber spatula, stir and begin to fold the slowly thickening mixture over and over itself until it is a contiguous batter and eventually turns into a thick, almost dry dough.
 I let mine sit by the stove 2-3 minutes.
 Then, using a teaspoon, dip 3/4″-1″ dollops of the dough into your palm.
-This step is important: roll them slightly into a ball shape.
+This step is important: roll them gently in your palms into a ball shape.
+I set the balls on my counter or a silicone sheet until all are made.
 If you just drop them directly into the broth from the spoon without rolling, they tend to fall apart in the broth during cooking, invariably.
 Or using your hands, roll the dough into ropes on plastic wrap and cut into short lengths for gnocchi, if that’s your pleasure.

-Drop the dumplings/gnocchi into gently simmering broth or soup and cover.
-Reduce heat to medium-low.
+Drop the dumplings/gnocchi into boiling broth or soup.
+Cover with tight lid.
+Reduce heat immediately to medium.
 This is IMPORTANT, as you don’t want to “rough up” these delicate babies.
-From the time you cover the pot, set timer for exactly 10 minutes (only 8 minutes for small gnocchi).
+From the time you cover the pot, set timer for exactly 10 minutes for dumplings (8 minutes for gnocchi).
 I like to remove chicken, meat or large chunks of vegetables to a platter while the dumplings are simmering to allow ample room for the dumplings to rise and swell up.
-DO NOT LIFT THE LID or disturb the pot during this 10 minutes.
-After 10 minutes, lift the lid and VOILA!!
+DO NOT LIFT THE LID or disturb the pot during cooking.
+After 10 minutes (8 minutes for gnocchi), lift the lid and VOILA!!
 They’re done!
-You may have to thicken the stock further depending on your personal preference, but the dumplings themselves usually take care of thickening for you.
+You may have to thicken the stock further depending on your personal preference, but the dumplings themselves usually take care of thickening.

 .49 g fat